Giorgos Mazonakis

-Giorgos Mazonakis (Γιώργος Μαζωνάκης, born 4 March 1972) is a modern folk-pop and Greek pop singer.
+Giorgos Mazonakis (Γιώργος Μαζωνάκης, born 4 March 1972) is a Greek modern folk-pop and pop singer.

 Biography

-Giorgos Mazonakis born and raised in the neighbourhood of Nikaia, Athens.
-He grew up listening to the traditional folk songs of Stratos Dionysiou, Yiannis Parios, Marinella and Haris Alexiou.
+Giorgos Mazonakis was born and raised in the neighbourhood of Nikaia, Piraeus.
+He grew up listening to the traditional laiko songs of Stratos Dionysiou, Yiannis Parios, Marinella and Haris Alexiou.
 Very quickly, at the age of 15, he realized his desire to become a singer.
-The first time he sang at a nightclub was in Patras, in the summer of 1992 and he was discovered by executives of PolyGram Greece.
+The first time he sang at a nightclub was in Patras at one of the best at the time owned by "George Kotopoulis", in the summer of 1992 and he was discovered by executives of PolyGram Greece.

-Giorgos Mazonakis' temperament, his unique interpretation and innovative views, changed the way of nightlife, with highly successful appearances at all the known nightclubs in Athens.

 At the same time, Mazonakis has made many appearances throughout Greece, Cyprus, Germany, Australia, and in several U.S. states including: New York City, New Jersey, Atlantic City, and Chicago.
 Also one of his best hits was released in Italy giving to the huge the success the song had there, "Mou Leipeis" (I miss you) was used in a car ad campaign.

-In 2002, the popular singer sang two songs of Stamatis Kraounakis on the soundtrack of the film by Nikos Panagiotopoulos titled Varethika Na Skotono tous Agapitikous Sou (I'm tired of killing your Boyfriends).
+In 2002, the singer sang two songs of Stamatis Kraounakis on the soundtrack of the film by Nikos Panagiotopoulos titled Varethika Na Skotono tous Agapitikous Sou (I'm tired of killing your Boyfriends).